cupools/emilia/README.md

 ## Emilia

-Css sprite tool, supports rem.
+Css sprite tool, supports rem, supports output multiple sprites pictures.

-`Emilia` gets stylesheet files and recognizes sprite mark like `url(a.png?__sprite)`, finally output updated stylesheet files as well as sprite images.
+`Emilia` gets stylesheet files and recognizes sprite mark like `url(a.png?__sprite)`, finally output updated stylesheet files as well as sprite pictures.
 It supports `rem` and `px`, also supports numerical conversion.
 Besides, it tries to be designed easier to fit different frameworks, such as fis3 or webpack.

 ## Getting started
 ```bash